prooph/message-flow-analyzer/docs/configuration.md

 }
 ```
 The resulting json string is read by the [prooph Mgmt UI](https://github.com/prooph/event-store-mgmt-ui) to draw
-the nodes and edges of the message flow.
+the nodes and edges of the flow.

 `JSON_PRETTY_PRINT` is used by default to get a human readable file.
-If you want send the file over the wire you might use
+If you want to send the file over the wire you might use
 your own output formatter without the pretty print option or maybe you want to import the nodes and edges in a graph database
 and need a different format.